-EDU 7090 QUANTITATIVE ANALYSIS I
+EDU 7090 QUANTITATIVE ANALYSIS

 Four hours.
-Analyze quantitative research methods using a combination of readings, problems, web sites, and other resources.
-Topics include the nature and purposes of quantitative research; planning and conducting quantitative research; critiquing and evaluating research; sampling; survey and experimental design; evaluation research; observation and inquiry; measurement and methods of data collection; ethics; and the use of computers in data analysis.
-Collaborative discussion, case-study analysis, and computer exercises are a few methods practiced in conducting and analyzing quantitative data.
+This course introduces students to fundamental quantitative research methods and designs.
+Topics will include the nature and purposes of quantitative research; planning and conducting quantitative research; critiquing and evaluating research; sampling; survey and experimental design; measurement and methods of data collection; ethics; and the use of computers in data analysis.
+Collaborative discussion and computer exercises will be a few methods practiced in conducting and analyzing quantitative data.